 In 2012, I was able to see Seether twice.
 The first time they were supporting another band and didn’t seem that thrilled to be playing.
 We took my mum to both of these gigs which was an interesting experience.

 In the middle of these 2 gigs, I went out and got my tattoo.
-It’s of my black cat, Jupiter, and the Seether song Rise Above This.
+It’s of my black cat, Jupiter, and the Seether song “Rise Above This”.
 I chose to use Jupiter over the other 3 kitties because I work in cat rescue and black cats are very hard to home.
 I’m doing a little advertising for them.
-Rise Above This is my favourite song and whenever life is difficult it’s a reminder for me to keep going.
+“Rise Above This” is my favourite song and whenever life is difficult it’s a reminder for me to keep going.
 This picture is from before it was finished but I have yet to get around to taking another.

-The concert was amazing, for once I got to sit down without asking for disabled seats and had a brilliant view.
+The concert was amazing, for once I got to sit down without asking for disabled seats (I have M.E.) and had a brilliant view.
 (Pews are not comfy though and I do not miss sitting in churches!)
-The set was acoustic and they even had a cellist for a few songs.
+The set was partly acoustic and they even had a cellist for a few songs.
 I’m a sucker for strings thanks to the Manics.
-I never thought I’d get to see Sympathetic played live or Pass Slowly.
-(Pass Slowly is my song for last summer; a friend died of cancer and I never got to say goodbye.)
-Dale got absolutely plastered and I don’t think the chapel people were too impressed, he sort of reminded me of my estranged brother who was also usually drunk at inappropriate times.
-I’m hoping Dale isn’t an arsehole though.
+I never thought I’d get to see “Sympathetic” played live or “Pass Slowly” (another song for a dead friend).
+Dale was very pissed which was entertaining but put me off the last few songs.